Sebastiaanvm/DL_Group35/README.md

 ## Implementation

 The design of the models utilized in our experiments is described in the paper and can be easily replicated.
-While Model A could be replicated as outlined in the paper, we found that the inclusion of max-pooling was necessary for Models B and C to achieve optimal efficiency.
+We refer these models as Model A, Model B and Model C. While Model A could be replicated as outlined in the paper, we found that the inclusion of max-pooling was necessary for Models B and C to achieve optimal efficiency.
 For the training process, we used the popular MNIST dataset from the PyTorch libaray as well.
 Notably, the paper lacked certain critical parameters, including batch size, loss function, and learning rate.
 Different parameter values were explored to identify the most suitable configurations.
 To maintain consistency and facilitate reproducibility, we trained our models using default PyTorch settings, for example, a batch size of 64 and a learning rate of 0.001.
-The specific values utilized for our experiments and subsequent results can be seen in the [`code`](https://github.com/Sebastiaanvm/DL_Group35/blob/main/project.ipynb) itself.
+The amount of epochs were set to 20 as this seems to be the optimal balance between training accuracy and speed efficiency.
+All specific values utilized for our experiments and subsequent results can be seen in the [`code`](https://github.com/Sebastiaanvm/DL_Group35/blob/main/project.ipynb) itself.

 Following the training phase on the MNIST dataset, we had to implement the spatially transformed adversarial examples.
 While the paper describes the algorithm, it did not provide accompanying code.
 Consequently, a decision was made to see if existing code was available online.
 A few other GitHub users had already implemented the spatially transformed adversarial examples attack.
 The selected code, which aligned with our own, can be seen [&#39;here&#39;](https://github.com/as791/stAdv-PyTorch/blob/main/StAdv_attack.ipynb).

-## Results

 ## Optimisation